google/myelin-acorn-electron-hardware/emulated_keyboard/README.md

 down when active.

 Minimal interface hardware to 3.3V:
-- 5V tolerant input for 16 A lines and CAPS LOCK (3 x 74LVC245 using 17/24 inputs, 1 x resistor)
+- 5V tolerant input for 14 A lines and CAPS LOCK (2 x 74LVC245 using 15/16 inputs, 1 x resistor)
-- CMOS drivers for D0-3 and open collector driver for BREAK (2 x 74HCT125 using 5/8 outputs)
+- CMOS drivers for D0-3 and open collector driver for BREAK (2 x 74HCT125 using 5/8 outputs) (14 5V inputs, 1 pulled up input, 5 CMOS drivers)

 PL2
 - 1 - BREAK